michaelbausor/michaelbausor.github.io/README.md

 If you are using OS X El Capitan, an easy installation method is given by [this Stack Overflow answer](http://stackoverflow.com/a/34954209).

-You can verify that Pecl is available by running `pecl version`, or by following the instructions provided [here](http://pear.php.net/manual/en/installation.checking.php).
+You can verify that Pecl is available by running `$ pecl version`, or by following the instructions provided [here](http://pear.php.net/manual/en/installation.checking.php).

 ##### Installing the gRPC Extension #####